By Chris Hankins || July 30, 2018

 Let’s review the information so far:

-Most Americans don’t go to church and that percentage is increasing. here are fewer and fewer churches to reach them,and our existing churches are less effective than ever before at reaching the unchurched.
+Most Americans don’t go to church and that percentage is increasing.
+We are at a record low number of churches per person and our existing churches are less effective than ever before at helping people place their faith in Jesus.

 What do these troubling statistics have to do with church planting?